Change iMessage preferences in Messages on Mac

 For more details, see Use Messages in iCloud.

 When “Enable Messages in iCloud” is turned on, all your texts appear on all your devices automatically.
 However, if you want to make sure you’re seeing the most up-to-date messages on your Mac—for example, if you just switched to a new Mac—you can click Sync Now.

 Select the checkboxes next to the email addresses and phone numbers that other people can use to send you messages.
 You can update this list on the Apple ID account website.
 See the Apple Support article Add or remove your phone number in Messages or FaceTime.

 Send read receipts

-If you enable read receipts, people who send you messages will see when you’ve read them.
+If you enable read receipts, people who send you messages see when you’ve read them.

 You can also send read receipts for a conversation only.
-The per-conversation setting overrides the per-account setting.
+The per-conversation setting overrides the preferences setting.

 Start new conversations from